ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 pi-node-02            Ready    <none>                 20s   v1.29.5+k3s1
 ```

-If you are like me and want to change the `<none>` role to correctly be a worker, we can run the following command:
+If you want to change the role from `<none>` to `worker`, we need to add a label to the node, that can achieved via the following command:

 ```sh
 kubectl label node pi-node-02 kubernetes.io/role=worker
 ```

 {{<alert>}}
-Please note that's not possible to specify the label `kubernetes.io/role=worker` at K3s installation time using the parameter `--node-label` Installation will result in an error, thus we have to manually label the node after the installation
+Please note that's not possible to specify the label `kubernetes.io/role=worker` at K3s installation time using the parameter `--node-label`.
+The installation will result in an error, thus we have to manually label the node after the installation
 {{</alert>}}

 ## Lens Metrics